 Posted by Editor On April 21, 2021

 We recently published two new Nick Caldwell novels, Dead Crowe and A Christmas Project, by Wm.
 Sharpe, and we are working on a story line for a seventh Caldwell novel, scheduled for late summer or early fall publication.

 This edition of BH7 introduces a local writer and her first novel, set in 19th century England.
 Since many novels of the era were first published in serial form, we will be publishing at least some of this novel in serial format before it is released in book form.
-The third installment of White Roses and Iron, the Gothic Adventures of Lily Schreiff by Barbara Neuhaus can be found on our Publications page.
+The fourth installment of White Roses and Iron, the Gothic Adventures of Lily Schreiff by Barbara Neuhaus can be found on our Publications page.

 Be sure to follow us on our podcasts, Uncommon Sense Radio 3.0 and Novel Approach.
 And we think our long-awaited podcast, hosted by BearhounDs Baron and Ruby, may be coming soon.
 These two, who are regulars in the Nick Caldwell novels, should have a lot of interesting things to share with us.
 Subscribe to the podcasts so you don’t miss out on story telling at BearhounD7 ProductionS.